Review: INOOK FREESTEP Snowshoes from France to enjoy snow hiking

 Detailed review

-FREESTEP is fixed at three points: the sole, instep (toe), and ankle, so the fixation force when worn is secured.
-Furthermore, you can adjust the size by pinching the heel and forward/backward, the size can be adjusted, the toes are simply pulled on the strap, and the ankle is a ratchet buckle system that allows you to simply tighten the strap through the strap just like that of ski boots.
-There are no difficult parts to understand, and even beginners can use it from the beginning without any discomfort.
+FREESTEP is secured at three points: the sole, instep (toe), and ankle, so it holds firmly in place when worn.
+Furthermore, the size can be adjusted by pinching the heel and moving it back and forth, the toe straps can be adjusted by simply pulling, and the ankle straps use a ratchet buckle system that simply fastens by threading the strap through, just like ski boots.
+There's nothing confusing about it, so even beginners can use it right from the start without any discomfort

-A resin frame that combines flexibility, stability and grip
+Resin frame that combines flexibility with stability and grip

-Personally, my favorite INOOK snowshoe is the mode switching.
-To enter normal climbing mode, you need to hook the heel pin with a stock or something similar and pull it up, but this is a bit of a hassle.
-The same goes for returning to walking mode.
-On the other hand, with this model, you can switch to each mode simply by pressing two points in the stock.
-The stress-free feel is perfect for beginners.
+Personally, what I like most about INOOK snowshoes is the mode switching.
+Normally, to switch to climbing mode, you have to hook the heel pin with a walking pole or something and pull it up, which can be a bit of a hassle.
+Switching back to walking mode is also a hassle.
+On the other hand, with this model, you can switch between modes simply by pressing two points with your walking pole.
+The truly stress-free feel makes them perfect for beginners

 The parts that interest you